Lost Traffic Ticket in MississippiPage OverviewSUMMARY: How to Find Lost Mississippi Traffic Ticket Information

 Keep reading to learn about lost Mississippi traffic tickets.

-Mississippi tickets are handled by municipal and county courts.
+Mississippi traffic tickets are handled by municipal and county courts.
 With this in mind, determine where you were ticketed.
-If you don't know the precise location, pinpoint the county.
+If you don't know the precise location where you received your traffic ticket, pinpoint the county.
 This will serve as your starting point.
-If you were ticketed by a Mississippi sheriff or a MS highway patrol officer your ticket will have been forwarded to a county court.
+If you were ticketed by a Mississippi sheriff or a MS highway patrol officer, your traffic ticket will have been forwarded to a county court.
 If you were ticketed by a city police officer, your ticket will have been filed with the city's municipal court.

 It may take several days for the court to enter your citation into its database.

-After obtaining your ticket information from the court, decide on how to plea.
+After obtaining your lost ticket information from the Mississippi court, determine on how to plea.
 You will have three options:

-If you decide to plead not guilty, you must do so in person before the court on your citation's appearance date.
-Be sure to enter your plea before your appearance date expires (usually you will have 30 days, starting from the citation date).
-Failing to respond could cause the suspension of your Mississippi driver's license and a warrant for your arrest.
+If you decide to plead "not guilty," you must do so in person before the court on your traffic citation's appearance date.
+Be sure to enter your plea before the appearance date on your traffic ticket.
+Failing to respond to your MS traffic ticket could cause the suspension of your Mississippi driver's license and a warrant for your arrest.